Reduced stress propagation leads to increased mechanical failure resistance in auxetic materials: Numerical methods

 On each site of a $d=2$ dimensional $N\times N$ lattice, we initialise a single elastoplastic element as described in the section `sample preparation' in the main text.
 We then use a time-stepping algorithm to shear the material, as follows.
 At each timestep, we execute three sub-steps.
 The first comprises an elastic update, in which the elastoplastic shear strain of each element is incremented by the affine shear rate multiplied by the timestep, and the change in shear strain used to compute the corresponding change in shear stress via linear elasticity with the appropriate Lam\'{e} coefficients.
 The second substep comprises a plastic update, in which each element is tested for whether it exceeds the threshold for local plastic yielding.
 Any element that does is then yielded with a probability given by the timestep divided by the time constant $\tau_0$.
 When any element yields, its Lam\'{e} coefficients are set to zero.
 The elastoplastic stress field is then recalculated.
 In the third sub-step, the elastoplastic stress field is transformed to Fourier space, using periodic boundary conditions, and the non-affine velocity field is calculated via equations~\ref{eqn:totalStress} to~\ref{eqn:forceBalance}.
 From this non-affine velocity field the non-affine strain rate field is calculated and multiplied by the time-step to give the non-affine strain update, which is added to the elastoplastic strain.
 At each step, the numerical timestep is set adaptively via a scale factor $\alpha$ divided by the maximum dynamical rate in the system.

-The author thanks Mike Cates for discussions.
+The author thanks Mike Cates and Peter Sollich for discussions.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).